 10. As the part A_j of the contribution takes account of the evolution of covered deposits since the beginning of year j-1, it is appropriate to apportion the amount B_j between member institutions participating in the FGDL at the beginning of year j in proportion to their covered deposits as at 31 December of year j-2.
-For that purpose, we define as the contribution rate with respect to the volume D{j-2}^ of covered deposits as at 31 December of the year j-2 of institutions participating in the FGDL at the beginning of year j, with the convention that the contribution rate is zero if the denominator vanishes.
+For that purpose, we define as the contribution rate with respect to the volume D^{j-2} of covered deposits as at 31 December of the year j-2 of institutions participating in the FGDL at the beginning of year j, or having been merged into another member during the year j-1, with the convention that the contribution rate is zero if the denominator vanishes.
 The contribution rate is identical for all member institutions, but depends on the compartment.
 It appears on the invoices issued by the FGDL.

-$$(6) T{j} = \frac{B{j}}{D{j-2}^{}}$$
+$$T{j} = \frac{B{j}}{D{j-2}}$$